JMura18/Phone-Stand-Template/README.md

 ## Attribution
 <!--- Provide any necessary attribution for designs or components that are included in the device or as part of the project. --->
-The device was designed by Caighley Espardinez, Jake Murakami, Alex Ott, and Kendall Sullivan.
+The device was designed by Jake Murakami, Noel Raehl, Ethan Caldecott, Devinn Chi.

 <!--- This is the attribution for the template. --->
-The documentation was written by Caighley Espardinez, Jake Murakami, Alex Ott, and Kendall Sullivan.
+The documentation was written by Jake Murakami, Noel Raehl, Ethan Caldecott, and Devinn Chi.

 ### Contributors
 <!--- List the names of the people that contributed to the design.
 This could include the original source of the idea, designers, testers, documenters, etc. --->
 Designers:
- - Devin Chi
+ - Devinn Chi
  - Jake Murakami
  - Noel Raehl
  - Ethan Caldecott